telerik/ajax-docs/controls/dateinput/appearance-and-styling/creating-a-custom-skin.md

 to the following:
 ![Green Skin](images/GreenSkin.png)

-See [Understanding the Skin CSS File]({%slug input/appearance-and-styling/html-output-and-css-styling%}) for more information on specific CSS file properties.
+See [Understanding the Skin CSS File]({%slug raddateinput/appearance-and-styling/html-output-and-css-styling%}) for more information on specific CSS file properties.

 ## Prepare the Project

-1. Drag a **RadTextBox**, a **RadMaskedTextBox**, a **RadNumericTextBox** and a **RadDateInput** control from the toolbox onto a new AJAX-enabled application Web form.
+1. Drag a **RadDateInput** control from the toolbox onto a new AJAX-enabled application Web form.

-1. Set the properties of these input controls so that they each show a label and a button:
+1. Set the properties so that it show a label and a button:

 1. In the Solution Explorer, create a new "Green" directory in your project.